hjohn/Dirk/README.markdown

 * Exception messages probably need to be improved to be more clear
 * Injector is not thread-safe; it is still undecided if it should be thread-safe (which can affect its speed) or that external synchronisation is the solution
 * Circular dependencies are not supported (since the Injector checks dependencies when registering a class, it will never allow anything to be registered that has missing dependencies).
 It is unclear if support for these is desired at all.
+* Only java.util.Set is currently supported for collection injection (but easy to extend)

 BSD License
 -----------